 - Where can I do my laundry?
 How much do the washers and dryers cost?

-There is one laundry room for each living group (eight total) with one front-loading washer and two dryers.
+There is one laundry room for each living group (eight total) with two front-loading washers and four dryers.
 The washers and dryers do not cost anything; however, you are charged a fee up front as part of your housing contract.
 Typically, residents of each floor sign up for a two hour laundry time per week with each floor having one day left open as a "free day" each week.